quintans/ezSQL/README.md

 }
 ```

-For Spring we could do:
+For Spring we let it handle the transactions and we just need to implement an AbstractDb that returns the connection in context.

+So we would have to create the following beans

 ```java
 @Configuration